samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 **Options**

 This setting enables integration with macOS’s native window tabbing feature.
-When set to `true`, Tehanu windows can be grouped together as tabs in a single macOS window, following the system-wide tabbing preferences set by the user (such as "Always", "In Full Screen", or "Never").
+When set to `true`, Gram windows can be grouped together as tabs in a single macOS window, following the system-wide tabbing preferences set by the user (such as "Always", "In Full Screen", or "Never").
 This setting is only available on macOS.

 ## Enable Language Server